Filamentary Hierarchies and Superbubbles I: Characterizing filament properties across a simulated spiral galaxy: Discussion

 \subsection{Mechanisms of Large-Scale Filamentary Structure Formation}

 In Figure \ref{fig:galaxy}, we showed a column density projection of the galaxy data at a single snap-shot of the simulation of a Milky Way like galaxy (287 Myr), as well as examples of filaments identified by FilFinder.
 These four structures are examples of dynamic filament formation processes.
-However, we emphasize that such long structures are a rare occurrence in our data, as they occupy the upper limits of the length and mass distributions as we show in Figures \ref{fig:fil-masses} and \ref{fig:fil-lengths}.
+However, we emphasize that such long structures are a rare occurrence in our data, as they occupy the upper limits of the length and mass distributions, as we show in Figures \ref{fig:fil-masses} and \ref{fig:fil-lengths}.
+In fact, structures longer than 3 kpc represent only 15 total filaments, 4.6\% of our working sample.
+The four filaments we highlight in Figure \ref{fig:galaxy}, all have lengths of at least 3 kpc.
 Nevertheless, these filaments are indeed continuous structures rather than instances of sheets view edge-on or the intersection of multiple smaller filaments.

 To demonstrate that these are indeed coherent structures, we show in Appendix B the 3D spines of these filaments in Figures \ref{fig:active_coherence}-\ref{fig:long_coherence}.
 These 3D spines are extrapolated from the 2D spines found by FilFinder using the cell of maximum density along z at each (x,y) coordinate of the spine.
 We then measure the velocity gradient along these structures - arguing that velocity coherence is a good measure of the structure as a filament.
 All four filaments we use as examples are continuous structures in 3D and exhibit smooth velocity gradients with values consistent with the cold neutral medium, which we discuss in more detail in Appendix \ref{sec:velocity_coherence}.